projectEndings/Endings/articles/dhq_holmes_takeda/05_5_release.md

 ### 5.5 Release Management

-Without good release management, then, a project can never end gracefully; it can only falter and die.
+Without good release management, a project can never end gracefully; it can only falter and die.

 These principles apply to release management: